runwayml/learn/docs/how-to/chain-models-together.md

 ## Next Steps

-You now have the knowledge you need to connect models together in the Runway.
+You now have the knowledge you need to connect models together in the RunwayML.
 We hope you find this feature useful!
 Now that you know the basics, here are some other model combinations you might try: